10 TIPS FOR STAYNG OVERNIGHT IN A MOUNTAIN REFUGE

 8 - A BED OVER THE CLOUDS

-In the shelters, generally, there are dormitories with bunk beds formed by wooden planks, even up to three levels high, on which individual mattresses are arranged side by side.
+In the mountain hut, generally, there are dormitories with bunk beds formed by wooden planks, even up to three levels high, on which individual mattresses are arranged side by side.

-Obviously this scheme may vary depending on the availability of space available to each shelter.
+Obviously this scheme may vary depending on the availability of space available to each mountain hut.

 For each bed there is a pillow and a warm blanket or duvet.

-Remember, however, to carry a light and not bulky lining envelope (I use this one from Camp), in which to place the pillow and slip into it before putting yourself under the covers.
+Remember, however, to carry a light and not bulky sleeping bag liner, in which to place the pillow and slip into it before putting yourself under the covers.